 For people to have the comfort that would make them feel safe, they need to maintain control.
 A feeling that if they do what they do now, they will get the same results in the future or that in response to a cause, there is a predictable effect.
 Predictability is a source of safety.
 Its perfect place is in street traffic.
 Lack of control (effect) is only felt when predictability is no longer working (alarm signal) and the ability to generate solutions disappears (conclusion).
 People are generally pleased with what they know, thinking it is much.
 They could become agitated if they knew how much they didn’t know.

 As long as there was demographically, financially, regulatorily, and psychologically sustained economic growth, the real estate prices increased until 2007-2008.
 Someone for whom this reality was predictable could take the risk of contracting a 30-year loan, with variable interest, in a foreign currency to buy a real estate asset.
 Control was based on the assumption that (s)he could work and would be paid at least the same for the following 30 years.
 In fact, control was nothing but an illusion since after that moment, the value of the real estate asset decreased, and the value of the loan increased from two cumulative sources: variable interest and devaluation of the currency.
 The lack of understanding of the market mechanism has worked against the one who used to juggle the terms risk and control.

 It is interesting how many of the financial intelligence principles apply to relationships.
 One of them is this:

 To have, you need to hold!

 Copyright © Marcus Victor Grant 2013-present.
-Translation by Cristiana Brezeanu of the article “A avea şi a păstra “, that was initially published in Romanian on January 30th, 2014 on Economia Online.
+Translation by Cristiana Brezeanu of the article “A avea şi a păstra “, which was initially published in Romanian on January 30th, 2014, on Economia Online.
 Copyright © Marcus Victor Grant, all rights reserved.